Lisa Joy Teasdale | Canberra Marriage Celebrant

-As your Celebrant I give you the opportunity to celebrate your love and your commitment to your relationship by working with you to create a personalised and inspiring ceremony in an intimate or public setting where your close friends and family can join you in celebrating your life as a married couple.
-Whether you have been married 5 or 45 years or anywhere in between or after, a Reaffirmation Ceremony can be a beautiful way to commemorate your love.
+As your Celebrant I give you the opportunity to celebrate your love and commitment to your relationship by working with you to create a personalised and inspiring ceremony setting where your close friends and family can join you in celebrating your life as a married couple.
+Whatever your anniversary, a Reaffirmation Ceremony is a beautiful opportunity to commemorate your love.

 Every stage of life is special and never more so than when celebrating the life of a new member of your family.